 Arc’teryx Conveyor Belt

 Despite weighing just 3.4 oz., the Conveyor is both incredibly versatile and durable.
 And although it can’t be cut down, it does come in three sizes.
 These are small (43 inches), medium (45.5 inches), and large (49.5 inches).
-This belt also uses a durable, self-locking tongue buckle engraved with the Arc’teryx logo, which adds a nice little aesthetic touch to its functionality.
+This belt also uses a durable, self-locking stainless steel tongue buckle which is weather- and corrosion-resistant.

 PROs